 We routinely cut back willow around the lakes to maintain the osier coppice and stop encroachment into the lakes.
 Grazing animals are used to promote wildflowers in the grassland areas and we pollard mature trees to increase their longevity.
 We restore hedges using the traditional practice of hedgelaying, which invigorates the shrubs and provides a dense nesting area for songbirds.

-We have regular work parties at this nature reserve; visit our website for details.
+We have regular work parties at this nature reserve, read more on volunteering here.
 Please note that there is no fishing in the lakes at Godmanchester Nature Reserve.
 There are fisheries lakes adjacent to the reserve.